hlilje/hlilje.github.io/_pages/about.md

 [music]({{ site.data.links['soundcloud'][1] }}) and [video games]({{ site.data.links['steam'][1] }}).
 I fancy the combination of mathematical logic and creativity in hands-on programming, particularly when it involves developing software for people to experience.
-Solving complex problems and seeing the result manifest itself in a better product is something I adore.
+Solving complex problems in a tight-knit team and seeing the result manifest itself in a better product is something I adore.

 This website works as a hub to my online presence.
 You will find links to some of the web services I use to your right or below, depending on the device you are viewing